 1907: In London, Cantor “Bernard and Janie (Spector) Schacthel gave birth to University of Cincinnati and Hebrew Union College graduate Hyman Judah Schachtel who began his rabbinic career at New York’s West End Synagogue before beginning more than three decades of service at Houston’s Congregation Beth Israel which included delivering the inaugural prayer for LBJ in 1965 while raising two children with his wife Barbara.

 1911: The New York Public Library opened.
 Abraham Solomon Freidus was the first head of the library’s Jewish Division.

-1912: Montefiore G. Kahn's mother publicly addresses her concern that the reports her son has given 13,000 to the American Immigration and Distribution League are not accurate.
+1912: Montefiore G. Kahn's mother publicly addresses her concern that the reports her son have given to the American Immigration and Distribution League are not accurate.
 She fears that her son misspoke himself or was misunderstood.

 1913: A murder indictment was returned against Leon Frank by a grand jury in the death of Mary Phagan.